davvdf/SRAM_precharge_access/README.md

 The magic files, along with GDS and generated Spice files can be found in the `/analog/layout folder`.

 ## Post-Silicon Validation

+We plan on adopting the following approach to validating our circuit once it has been manufactured on a chip:
+- connect CLK input to a function generator (set to square waves at 66 MHz ranging from 0 - 1.8 V)
+- connect BL and BL_N to oscilloscope and confirm that they get set to their expected voltages

+We can then measure the following based on the oscilloscope output:
+- **noise margins** - measure any noise or deviation from expected voltage values (not sure if oscilloscope has tight enough tolerances)
+- **speed checks** - time required for bit lines to reach their expected voltages
+- **charge injection** - look for voltages spikes at the bit lines when CLK switches off
+- **PVT corners** - Process corner is fixed and temperature will be hard to alter, but we can range our voltage to determine our worst case switching speed

+The biggest challenge will be designing an interface between peripherals (function generator, oscilloscope) and the chip, as we need to be able to hook up peripherals to elements that are in the micrometer range.
+Furthermore, we run the risk of introducing large parasitics into the testbench circuit which may be hard to distinguish from actual design flaws.

 ## Resources